MahajanPreksha/Installing-Airflow-Using-Podman/README.md

-# Steps to install Airflow on Windows using Podman Desktop
+# Steps to install Apache Airflow on Windows using Podman Desktop
 1. Install Podman Desktop and further, install Podman and Podman CLI extension.

 2. Go to the [releases](https://github.com/astronomer/astro-cli/releases) page and download the setup file as per the system requirements.